-(Jonah 1:15) So they picked up Jonah and hurled him into the sea, and the sea ceased from its raging.
+(Jonah 1:15) So they took up Jonah, and cast him forth into the sea: and the sea ceased from her raging.

 The sailors did what God and Jonah willed, and they immediately experienced God's approval and benevolence when the raging sea became immediately calm - as immediately calm as it had become immediately raging earlier.
 In a similar way, Jesus calmed the sea, and the disciples probably knew the story of Jonah, which increased their amazement at what Jesus had done.
 (Matthew 8:6).
 God proved to the sailors He was the one true God and that He would answer their prayers.
 They learned that they should always obey Him.
 They learned that indeed they had obeyed Him when they threw Jonah overboard.